-This is my second year of homeschooling a preschooler.
+This is my second year of homeschool preschool.
 After completing one year with McKenna who believes she should actually be teaching me, I’m expecting this year to go much more smoothly with my youngest.
-Sawyer tends to be a little more easy going than his sister who has been wearing the same rotation of dark pink (and only dark pink) dresses since last winter and he also still thinks that I know a thing or two.
-With one year complete and another underway, the number one tip I would give to someone new to homeschooling a young child is:
+Sawyer tends to be a little more easy going than his sister who has been wearing the same rotation of dark pink (and only dark pink) dresses since last winter and he also still thinks I know a thing or two.
+With one year complete and another underway, the number one tip I would give to someone new to homeschooling preschool is:

 Use what your child knows

 Since Sawyer is my newest little one in preschool and he happens to be in love with Thomas the Train, we’ve been incorporating trains into his learning from the day he began.
 We’ve counted with trains and sang songs with trains and read books with trains and pretty much worn our own train track into the carpet of the house.
 Here are a few of our favorite activities to sneak in some learning with Thomas the Train:

 T is for…

 1. Help your child make the shape of a T with his trains, arranging them in a line horizontally and then a line vertically.

 2. As you make the T also repeat the sound that a T makes.

 3. Explain that T is for train and then help your child think of more letters that begin with T. As they master the T sound, ask them to think of a letter that begins with T for every train they place into the T formation.
 Once they have mastered the T sound you can also use the trains or train tracks to make other letters and go over their sounds as well.

 1. Talk about patterns with your child, if you are just beginning to introduce patterns try something simple like red/blue/red/blue.